SuperBruceJia/paper-reading/README.md

-# Reading Papers and Presentations
+# Paper Reading and Presentation

-This repo is primarily for personal paper reading and presentations.
+This repo is primarily for personal paper reading, presentations, and material collection.

----

-## Presentations
+## Presentation and Publication

-Please move to my personal website for details: [https://shuyuej.com](https://shuyuej.com/).
+Please move to my [personal webpage](https://shuyuej.com) for details.

-Enjoy your journey and have a great day!
+🏆 Enjoy your journey and have a nice day!